YottaDB/YDBDoc/MessageRecovery/errors.rst

 CRYPTNOV4
 --------------------

 CRYPTNOV4, ffff is an encrypted database.
-Cannot downgrade(to V4) with Encryption option enabled
+Cannot downgrade(to V4) with Encryption option enabled.

 MUPIP Error: An attempt to downgrade ffff which is an encrypted database to the V4 (GT.M version 4) format failed because the V4 format does not support encrypted database files.